Crystalwarrior/KFO-Server/README.md

     - If not given a target area, it will use the server's default area (usually area 0).
 * **blockdj** "ID/IPID"
     - Mutes the target from changing music.
+* **charlog** "ID/IPID"
+    - Lists all character changes (including iniswaps and character name changes) a target has gone through since connecting, including the time they were changed.
 * **cleargm** "ID"
     - Logs out the target from their GM rank, or all GMs in the server if not given a target, and puts them in RP mode if needed.
 * **g** "message"